harkishanpansuriya/Flutter_Interview_Questions/questions.md

 - Keep shared components in a **core module** or shared library.

 ## How do you handle background tasks and notifications on Android?

- - Tools: WorkManager, Foreground Services, AlarmManager for scheduled tasks.
+- Use **WorkManager**, **Foreground Services**, or **AlarmManager** for scheduled/background tasks.
-Example: "Used WorkManager to schedule recurring pill reminders, handling both exact time and battery optimization constraints."
+- Example: Schedule recurring tasks like pill reminders with WorkManager, respecting exact time and battery optimization constraints.

 ## How do you reduce APK or IPA size?

+- Remove unused assets and fonts.
+- Use `flutter build apk --split-per-abi`.
+- Compress images (e.g., TinyPNG).
- - Remove unused assets and fonts. ● Use flutter build apk --split-per-abi. ● Compress images using tools like TinyPNG. ● Use deferred components or code-splitting where supported. ● Avoid large third-party libraries unless necessary.
+- Use deferred components or code-splitting where supported.
+- Avoid large third-party libraries unless necessary.

 ## Describe your process when upgrading a Flutter project to a new version.

+- Run `flutter upgrade`.
- - ● Run flutter upgrade. ● Check pubspec.yaml for outdated packages. ● Use flutter pub outdated and update dependencies. ● Run app and resolve breaking changes. ● Check Flutter migration guides
+- Check `pubspec.yaml` for outdated packages.
+- Use `flutter pub outdated` and update dependencies.
+- Run the app and resolve breaking changes.
+- Follow Flutter migration guides for major updates.

 ## What is the use of const in Flutter widgets?

- - Using const in Flutter makes widgets immutable, reduces rebuilds, and improves performance by reusing the same widget instance.
+Using `const` makes widgets **immutable**, reduces unnecessary rebuilds, and improves performance by reusing the same widget instance.

-## What is the purpose of mainAxis Alignment and crossAxisAlignment?
+## What is the purpose of mainAxisAlignment and crossAxisAlignment?

- - Used to align children in Row and Column widgets.
+Used to **align children** inside `Row` and `Column` widgets along the main and cross axes.

 ## What is the WillPopScope widget used for?

- - WillPopScope is used to control or prevent the back button action, allowing you to decide whether the screen should be popped or not.
+`WillPopScope` is used to **control or prevent the back button action**, allowing you to decide whether the screen should be popped.

-## Material Vs Cupertino Widget?
+## Material vs Cupertino Widget

+- **Material widgets:** Follow Android’s design guidelines.
+- **Cupertino widgets:** Provide iOS-style UI components.
- - Material widgets follow Android’s design guidelines, while Cupertino widgets provide iOS-style UI components—use Material for Android look and Cupertino for iOS look.
+- Use **Material** for Android look and **Cupertino** for iOS look.

 ## What are custom widgets in Flutter, and why are they important?

- - Custom widgets in Flutter are user-defined widgets that allow developers to encapsulate UI components for reusability and maintainability.
-They help in: ● Reducing code duplication ● Improving readability ● Enhancing modularity ● Simplifying complex UI structures Custom widgets can be StatelessWidget or StatefulWidget, depending on whether they need to manage the state.
+Custom widgets are **user-defined widgets** that encapsulate UI components for **reusability and maintainability**.
+Benefits:
+- Reduce code duplication
+- Improve readability
+- Enhance modularity
+- Simplify complex UI

+They can be `StatelessWidget` or `StatefulWidget` depending on state management needs.

 ## What is the difference between GetBuilder, Obx, and GetX in GetX?

- - GetBuilder – Uses GetBuilder<T>() and updates only when update() is called manually.
-Uses less memory.
-Obx – Uses Rx variables and automatically updates when the variable changes.
-GetX – A combination of both Obx and GetBuilder with additional dependency management features.
+- **GetBuilder:** Updates UI only when `update()` is called manually; memory-efficient.
+- **Obx:** Automatically updates UI when an Rx variable changes.
+- **GetX:** Combines features of `Obx` and `GetBuilder` with additional dependency management.

 ## How do you pass arguments between screens in GetX?
  - Get.to(NextScreen(), arguments: "Hello GetX"); var data = Get.arguments